reliatec-gmbh/LibreClinica/docs/manuals/administrator-manual.md

 After persisting the changes, everytime a user logs in to the study or connected site a notification e-mail is send.
 The notification e-mail contains information regarding study/site, date, time and contact address of the project management.
 ![administrator home](administrator-manual_images/login_mail.png "login e-mail")

+# Providing manual download

+If the application should provide PDF manuals for download for the roles  _Administrator_ ,  _Investigator_  or  _Monitor_  the  _display.manual_  setting has to be set to true (default is false).
+Please note that the distribution has to be build with the  _include-pdf-manuals_  Maven profile.
+Otherwise the PDF manuals are not generated and not part of the distribution.